Living in Southampton

 Overview

 Major south coast port city with cruise terminal, two universities, and waterfront living.
-Located in South East, Southampton has a population of approximately 253,646 residents, making it a large city by UK standards.
+Located in South East, Southampton has a population of approximately 253,646 residents, making it a large parish by UK standards.
 The primary postcode area is SO14.

 Southampton sits within South East and is well connected to neighbouring areas.
-The local property market is at the entry-level end of the spectrum, with a median price of £237k that is 46% below the South East average of £438k.
+The local property market is at the entry-level end of the spectrum, with a median price of £245k that is 44% below the South East average of £437k.
 The area has a above average crime rate compared to similar areas.

 Key facts about Southampton

-- Good public transport connections
+- Excellent public transport links

 - Nearest station: Southampton Central